Buying a Duplex to Live In and Rent Out

 Buying a duplex or multi-family unit to use as both a residence and source of income is different from buying a single-family home or single unit.
 If you are considering this strategy, you need to know a few things.

-First, consider the practical aspects of buying a home with an attached rental unit.
+Consider the practical aspects of buying a home with an attached rental unit.
 One of the biggest benefits for buyers is that their tenant(s) can subsidize part or all of their mortgage.
 Living mortgage-free has a very strong appeal.

 Many buyers are also planning for the future.
 When the mortgage is paid off, the rental income is likely to improve their standard of living in retirement.